YangZhou1997/SafeBricks/README.md

 2. As far as I know, NetBricks assumes you are root during running it.
 So you need to switch to root now.
     ```shell
     host$ sudo su
-    root$ ./setupDpdk.sh
+    root$ ./setupBuild.sh
     ```

-setupDpdk.sh will install the rust nightly, clang, and etc for running NetBricks.
+    [setupBuild.sh](./setupBuild.sh) will install the rust nightly, clang, and etc for running NetBricks.

 3. After step 2, you'll be able to compile and test NetBricks via
    ```shell